Roohparvar/CeliacProject/README.md

 ### Part 1 - Step 1: Initial Data Cleaning and Updates
 - Corrected some spelling mistakes in the dataset.
 - Fixed a typo in the `imm_receptor` column and renamed it to `imm_receptor_Jerome`.
-- A new column `imm_receptor_Esmaeil` was created to preserve the original data before making any further modifications to receptor annotations.
+- A new column, in addition to the existing imm_receptor column, was created to preserve the original data before making any further modifications to the receptor annotations.
 - Patient names were updated based on newly provided metadata.
 - Updated the `cluster` column in `full_metadata` based on `CellID` matches from `updated_clusters.xlsx`.
 - Cluster names were updated based on newly provided metadata.